ministryofjustice/cloud-platform-user-guide/source/documentation/monitoring-an-app/application-metrics.md

 run Rails.application
 ```

 If you're running this locally, you'll now be able to query your `/metrics` endpoint and display an output.
+If nothing appears, or metrics cannot be found, this hasn't worked.

 ```
 curl localhost:3000/metrics